 Data collection and analysis for this study were completed in January 2021 attesting to the Centre’s capacity to deliver on research undertakings.
 Project close out activities were conducted.
 Report writing and manuscript development is ongoing.

-to map the available evidence on the contribution of fathers to care work in the country.
+To map the available evidence on the contribution of fathers to care work in the country.
 The scoping review was conducted to map the evidence on the role of fathers in child care in Uganda.
-The goal of this research was to inform policymakers, researchers and practitioners regarding the extent and implications of men’s involvement in direct childcare work, and to highlight opportunities for improving research knowledge with policy and programme recommendations in terms of fatherhood as entry point for improved social outcomes in Uganda.
+The goal of this research was to inform policymakers, researchers and practitioners regarding the extent and implications of men’s involvement in direct childcare work, and to highlight opportunities for improving research knowledge with policy and programme recommendations in terms of fatherhood as an entry point for improved social outcomes in Uganda.
 This study was launched in a successful virtual event in June 2021.
-The report is the first of its kind in the country places Uganda with South Africa and Tanzania as the only other African countries that have so far released this report.
+The report is the first of its kind in the country placing Uganda with South Africa and Tanzania as the only other African countries that have so far released this report.
 AfriChild led all components of producing the report with wide stakeholder participation.

 The AfriChild Centre is conducting an impact evaluation of the “empowering communities to protect children” intervention implemented by ChildFund for a period of three years in two sub counties, Matidi and Lagoro, in Kitgum District, Northern Uganda.
 The evaluation is funded by the Evaluation Fund.
 The project goal was to promote violence-free communities by addressing protection needs of 3,000 children in two sub counties in Kitgum.
 The project utilised a community-based approach to preventing violence against children, promoting increased investment in the child protection sector and access to improved child protection services.
 AfriChild completed qualitative and quantitative data collection and held engagements with policy makers to support integration of research findings into government programmes targeting children.
 The Centre also held community feedback sessions with community members to share the findings of study as part of the dissemination strategy.
 To support research uptake in government Ministries, Departments and Agencies (MDAs), a reference group comprising of officials from Ministry of Gender, Labour and Social Development, Ministry of Education and Sports, Ministry of Health, Uganda Police Forces, Uganda Bureau of Statistics, Child Fund International, National Children’s Authority and the National Child Protection Working Group was constituted and held meetings to participate in the research process.